Fleckism/SecurityPlus/SecurityPlus/20B Backup Strategies.md

 As well as the onsite/offsite consideration, you should also be aware of a distinction between online and offline backups.
 An online backup system is instantly available to perform a backup or restore operation without an administrator having to transport and connect a device or load some backup media.
 An offline backup is disconnected from the host and must be connected manually.

-An online system is faster, but an offline backup offers better security.
-Consider the case of cryptoransomware, for instance.
-If the backup system is connected to the infected host, the ransomware will encrypt the backup, rendering it useless.
-Some cryptoransomware is configured to try to access cloud accounts and encrypt the cloud storage ([f-secure.com/v-descs/articles/crypto-ransomware.shtml](https://www.f-secure.com/v-descs/articles/crypto-ransomware.shtml)).
+An online system is faster, but an offline backup offers better security. ==Consider the case of cryptoransomware, for instance.
+If the backup system is connected to the infected host, the ransomware will encrypt the backup, rendering it useless.== Some cryptoransomware is configured to try to access cloud accounts and encrypt the cloud storage ([f-secure.com/v-descs/articles/crypto-ransomware.shtml](https://www.f-secure.com/v-descs/articles/crypto-ransomware.shtml)).

-The 3-2-1 rule states that you should have three copies of your data, across two media types, with one copy held offline and offsite.
+**The 3-2-1 rule states that you should have three copies of your data, across two media types, with one copy held offline and offsite**.
 # BACKUP MEDIA TYPES

 A backup operation can use several media types.
 Each type has advantages and disadvantages that make it more or less suitable for given scenarios.

 ### Disk

-Individual removable hard drives are an excellent low-cost option for small office/home office (SOHO) network backups, but they do not have sufficient capacity or flexibility to be used within an automated enterprise backup solution.
+Individual removable hard drives are an excellent low-cost option for small office/home office ([[SOHO]]) network backups, but they do not have sufficient capacity or flexibility to be used within an automated enterprise backup solution.

 ### Network Attached Storage (NAS)

-A network attached storage (NAS) appliance is a specially configured type of server that makes RAID storage available over common network protocols, such as Windows File Sharing (SMB) or FTP.
+A network attached storage ([[NAS]]) [[appliance]] is a specially configured type of server that makes RAID storage available over common network protocols, such as Windows File Sharing ([[SMB]]) or [[FTP]].
 A NAS appliance is accessed via an IP address and backup takes place at file-level.
 A NAS can be another good option for SOHO backup, but as a single device, it provides no offsite option.
 As it is normally kept online, it can be vulnerable to cryptoransomware as well.

 ### Tape

-Digital tape systems are a popular choice for institutions with multi-terabyte storage requirements.
-Tape is very cost effective and, given a media rotation system, tapes can be transported offsite.
+**Digital tape systems are a popular choice for institutions with multi-terabyte storage requirements.** Tape is very cost effective and, given a media rotation system, tapes can be transported offsite.
 The latest generation of tape will store about 10-12 terabytes per cartridge or up to about 30 TB with compression.
 The main drawback of tape is that it is slow, compared to disk-based solutions, especially for restore operations.

 ### Storage Area Network (SAN) and Cloud

-A RAID array or tape drive/autoloader can be provisioned as direct attached storage, where a server hosts the backup devices, usually over serial attached SCSI (SAS).
+A RAID array or tape drive/autoloader can be provisioned as direct attached storage, where a server hosts the backup devices, usually over serial attached [[SCSI]] ([[SAS]]).
 Direct attached storage has limited scalability, so enterprise and cloud storage solutions often use storage area networks (SAN) as a layer of abstraction between the file system objects presented to servers and the configuration of the actual storage media.
 Where NAS uses file-level access to storage, a SAN is based on block-level addressing.
 A SAN can incorporate RAID arrays and tape systems within the same network.
 SANs can achieve offsite storage through replication.
 # RESTORATION ORDER

 If a site suffers an uncontrolled outage, in ideal circumstances processing will be switched to an alternate site and the outage can be resolved without any service interruption.
 If an alternate processing site is not available, then the main site must be brought back online as quickly as possible to minimize service disruption.
 This does not mean that the process can be rushed, however.
-A complex facility such as a data center or campus network must be reconstituted according to a carefully designed order of restoration.
+A complex facility such as a data center or campus network must be reconstituted according to a carefully designed order of [[restoration]].
 If systems are brought back online in an uncontrolled way, there is the serious risk of causing additional power problems or of causing problems in the network, OS, or application layers because dependencies between different appliances and servers have not been met.

 In very general terms, the order of restoration will be as follows: